madebyisaacr/apphud.js/README.md

 ### Example Usage

-Here’s an example of how to listen for events and handle them using `apphud.on`:
+Here's an example of how to listen for events and handle them using `apphud.on`:

 ```javascript
 // Listen for when the SDK is initialized